 What We Do What We Don't Do ✓ Pay-For-Performance: The majority of the executive compensation package is variable and at risk.
 The performance share units (PSUs) are performance vesting incentives, which further align executive interests with the achievement of long-term corporate objectives.
 X Hedging: Anti-hedging policy prohibits insiders from entering into transactions that could hedge or offset their holdings in the event of a decrease in the Corporation's share price. ✓ Disciplined Use of Equity: Equity is used in a measured manner to ensure dilution remains low for shareholders.
 X Grant Stock Options: Stock options, a dilutive long-term incentive plan, have not been granted to employees since 2009. ✓ Alignment: The compensation programs encourage collaborative company-wide performance and are aligned with the Corporation's business strategy and long-term value creation.
-X Excessive Contractual Severances: Contractual severances are capped within reasonable market practices. ✓ Independent Advice: Remuneration Committee has retained a leading independent compensation consultant to carry out a comprehensive review of the executive compensation program and assist in the development of a plan reflecting best practices.
-X Special Arrangements for Departing Executives: Unvested RSUs have been forfeited without exception in the event of voluntary resignation or retirement of senior management. ✓ Clawback: Executive Officer Clawback policy permits the recoup of incentive compensation under specified circumstances.
-X Promote Risk Taking: Compensation programs are designed not to encourage individual or collective opportunistic/inappropriate risk taking as short and long-term incentive plans are based on company-wide targets. ✓ Say-On-Pay: Second annual advisory vote to be held on the Corporation's approach to executive compensation at its May 2021 shareholder meeting.
+X Excessive Contractual Severances: Contractual severances are capped within reasonable market practices. ✓ Independent Advice: Remuneration Committee regularly retains a leading independent compensation consultant ("Advisory Firm") to conduct comprehensive reviews of the executive compensation program.
+In 2021, the Advisory Firm was mandated to carry out a total direct compensation benchmarking for the Corporation's named executive officers based on an updated comparator group.
+X Special Arrangements for Departing Executives: Unvested RSUs have been forfeited without exception in the event of voluntary resignation or retirement of senior management. ✓ Clawback: Executive Officer Clawback policy permits the recoup of incentive compensation under specified circumstances (i.e. gross negligence, intentional misconduct or fraud causing restatement).
+X Promote Risk Taking: Compensation programs are designed not to encourage individual or collective opportunistic/inappropriate risk taking as short- and long-term incentive plans are based on company-wide targets. ✓ Say-On-Pay: Third annual advisory vote to be held on the Corporation's approach to executive compensation at its May 2022 annual shareholder meeting.
 X Guaranteed Increases and Other Payments: Employment contracts with guaranteed salary increases or guaranteed (non-performance-based) bonuses are not provided. ✓ Double-Trigger Change of Control: Acceleration of long-term incentive awards vesting under change of control events require the contemporaneous occurrence of termination of employment.
 X Loans: Interest-free/low interest loans are not granted to exercise options or acquire the Corporation's shares as compensation or to meet holding requirements. ✓ Perquisites: Moderate executive perquisites are provided, consistent with reasonable market practice.
 X Option Grant Practices: Options have never been backdated, spring-loaded or cancelled and subsequently re-granted. ✓ Stock Ownership Requirements: Minimum stock ownership requirements are applicable to the CEO and Board as well as a minimum holding period.